manishkothakonda/ManishKothakonda.github.io/index.md

   gtag('config', 'G-6KTXKWMYF3');
 </script>

-I am an **[Post-Doctoral Research Associate](https://coe.northeastern.edu/people/kothakonda-manish-kumar/)** at Northeastern University working with the **[Computational Catalyst Design group](https://www.qzhao-neu.com/)** using the guidance of Dr. Qing Zhao since Sept 2023.
+I am an **[Post-Doctoral Research Associate](https://coe.northeastern.edu/people/kothakonda-manish-kumar/)** at Northeastern University working with Qing Zhao at **[Computational Catalyst Design group](https://www.qzhao-neu.com/)** since Sept 2023.
 Previously, I was a Ph.D. student at Tulane University, New Orleans at the **[Jianwei Sun's](https://www.matcomp.org/) Materials computation group** and Postdoctoral Research associate at National Renewable Energy Lab.

 As a **materials scientist**, I work closely with experimentalists, leveraging **computation and machine learning** to elucidate the thermodynamic and kinetic behavior of **catalytic active materials**.
 My research focuses on understanding and designing sustainable materials critically needed for heterogeneous catalysis and environmental applications.